foliant-docs/foliantcontrib.superlinks/README.md

 :    ID of the meta section which is being referenced. (if `title` is used, then this title MUST be inside this meta section)

 `anchor`
+:    Name of the anchor defined by [Anchors](../anchors.md) preprocessor or an ID defined by [CustomIDs](../customids.md) preprocessor.
+If `src` or `meta` is not provided — the id will be searched globally.

+`id`
-:    Just a hardoded anchor.
+:    Just a hardcoded id.
 No magic here.

 ## Examples